Scroll down to read; Common Questions and Answers, kidney stones survey results, feedback about negative scans, broken

-My doctor said my calcium is only just above range so it is unlikely causing my symptoms and unlikely I have hyperparathyroidism.
+Q. My doctor said my calcium is only just above range so it is unlikely the cause of my symptoms.
 Is he right?

 Q. My endocrinologist said because I am over 50 I will not benefit from surgery.
 I can not face the rest of my life suffering this way.

-Age should not be a barrier to surgery.
+A. Age should not be a barrier to surgery.
 Your endocrinologist is wrong.
 Parathyroidectomy is curative in 95% of cases of Primary Hyperparathyroidism irrespective of age.
 Please see the link on our Home Page.
-We can provide many case stories of people in their 50s, 60's, and 70's who have benefited greatly from parathyroid surgery.
-We know of a lady who had surgery in Florida aged 86 and one of our members recently had surgery in London aged 81.
-Here are some comments from members who have benefitted from surgery:
+We can provide many case stories of people in their 50s, 60s, and 70s, who have benefited greatly from parathyroid surgery.
+One of our members had surgery in Oxford in February 2021 aged 86 and another of our members had surgery in London aged 81.
+We have a lady aged 80 having surgery in Chelmsford in July 2021.

 HL aged 61: symptoms relieved: hot flushes, bone pain, nausea/sickness.
 I feel alive again and my appetite is back!

 RC aged 72: symptoms relieved: Brain fog, depression, anger, itchy skin.
 Hair and teeth improvement.
 After my surgery, I felt incredible.
 I could have danced all night!
-2 adenomas removed from right side and thymus that had been growing 20 years.
+2 adenomas removed from the right side, and inside the thymus that had been growing 20 years.

 JJB aged 55: Pain is almost completely gone, my memory and concentration have improved significantly, and almost best of all: I can sleep through the night without having to get up to pee every couple of hours.
 I'm wide awake all day long.
 Symptoms 8 years, severe osteoporosis.
 Stage 3 kidney failure, Doctors blamed just getting old!